 The Statement on Expression affirms the University’s position on expression.
 This policy describes conduct which does not meet these expectations.

 Harassment is any unwelcome and persistent or pervasive conduct directed toward an individual or against a group that is based on that person’s or group’s actual or perceived race, color, age, ethnicity, national origin, immigration status, socioeconomic status, political affiliation, veteran status, pregnancy status, genetic information, or religion.
 The conduct may be verbal, nonverbal, written, electronic, or physical behavior and/or communication.
-Behavior based on an individual’s or group’s gender, sexual orientation, gender identity or disability is addressed under the University’s Student Sexual Misconduct Policy or Student Disability Grievance Procedures.
+Behavior by an individual based on an individual’s or group’s gender, sexual orientation, gender identity, or disability is addressed under the University’s Student Sexual Misconduct Policy or Student Disability Grievance Procedures.
+Behavior by a Student Organization based on an individual’s or group’s gender, sexual orientation, gender identity, or disability is addressed through the procedures in this Code of Conduct.
 The conduct may be verbal, nonverbal, written, electronic, or physical behavior and/or communication.

 To constitute harassment, the unwelcome behavior or communication must have the purpose or effect of being sufficiently serious as to: